5 Fun And Easy Kiddie Activities With Cartons

 - Store and label the puzzles in resealable plastic bags.

-A fun way to help teach your children right and left.
+This activity presents a fun way to help teach your children to differentiate between right and left.

 - Masking tape